-The Graduate School undertakes an annual review of its research degree programme (measured against each of the Expectations and Practices outlined in the Quality Assurance Agency's UK Quality Code Advice and Guidance: Research Degrees).
-A report of this annual review is presented to the Graduate School Board and the University's Research & Knowledge Exchange Steering Group each academic year.
+The Graduate School undertakes bi-annual review of its research degree programme (measured against each of the Expectations and Practices outlined in the Quality Assurance Agency's UK

+Quality Code Advice and Guidance: Research Degrees).
+A report of this review is presented to the Graduate School Board and the University's Research & Knowledge Exchange Steering Group.
+Actions from each bi-annual and PRES reviews are monitored and implemented in the next academic year.